“One thing you will learn about doing anything in Belize, you will never stay within any timelines.”

 Next, they got special sand delivered, a massive dump truck full, which they then sifted thru a screen, and mixed with cement.
 They would then fill a homemade “palate”, and scoop a trowel of this liquid pure cement up and throw it on the columns.
 Now that may sound messy and easy, but trust me, to have it land and stick correctly, there’s an art to it, which includes a special “flick” of the wrist.

 All the forms have been removed from the front and back stairs, and I really love the single column supporting the landing on both front and back.

-The security room is pretty much finished, with exception of final finish on walls.
-The guys have completed the double door entryway, and the window.
-We will be installing a pretty heavy duty solid set of doors, and the window will enjoy custom steel security bars.
+The security room is pretty much finished, with the exception of final finish on walls.
+The guys have completed the double door entryway and the window.
+We will be installing a pretty heavy-duty solid set of doors, and the window will enjoy custom steel security bars.

-The secure concrete “storage / security” room under house.
+The secure concrete “storage/security” room under the house.

 Tall scaffolding along sides of the house

 So Monday and Tuesday go by, and no lumbar from the mill.
-I hear from Kevin that the mill had equipment failure, as in broken plainer.
+I hear from my then “builder” that the mill had an equipment failure, as in broken plainer.
 They hoped to get it fixed and have the wood here by Wednesday or Thursday.
-The crew are getting a bit nervous as they know the rain is coming soon, and they really want the roof up before it starts again.
+The crew is getting a bit nervous as they know the rain is coming soon, and they really want the roof up before it starts again.